OpenVAA/voting-advice-application/packages/data/README.md

 The [`DataRoot`](./src/root/dataRoot.ts) exposes data provision methods like `provideElectionData(data: Readonly<Array<ElectionData>>)`, which are used to build the child [`DataObject`](./src/core/dataObject.ts)s.
 The objects are stored in the root’s `children` collections.

+Data provision is designed to be idempotent and for this reason whenever data is provided the whole collection is rewritten, along with those depending on it.
+See [`DEPENDENT_COLLECTIONS`](./src/root/dependentCollections.ts) for details.
+This means that data should be provided in this order:

+1. Elections
+2. Constituency groups
+3. Constituencies
+4. In either order:
+   1. Entities and the Nominations
+   2. Question categories and then Questions

 ### Accessing data objects

 The objects are stored internally in the [`DataRoot`](./src/root/dataRoot.ts) in `Id`-mapped collections.
 These collections cannot be accessed directly, but the [`DataRoot`](./src/root/dataRoot.ts) provides two main ways for accessing them: